meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U6.
 Search for Household

 **Main Success Scenario:**
-1. User enters a keyword in the search bar.
+1. User searches a keyword in the search bar.
 2. System retrieves matching household records.
 3. System displays a list of results.
 4. User selects a household for further action.